AI-Native Companies: How Developers Orchestrate AI Agents Instead of Writing Code

 Why Documenting & Codifying is so important

-Without this step, every productivity gain remains a one-off.
-With it, your team's knowledge grows continuously:
+Without this step, every productivity gain is a one-off.
+With it, your team's knowledge keeps growing:

-• Knowledge becomes shareable: What one person discovers can be used by everyone
+• Knowledge becomes shareable: what one person discovers, everyone can use

-• Errors only happen once: Solutions are saved instead of being reinvented
+• Mistakes happen only once: solutions are saved rather than reinvented

-• The AI improves: Optimised prompts lead to better results
+• The AI improves: better prompts lead to better results

-Example: A developer discovers that Claude delivers better results for database queries if the expected data format is specified.
-This knowledge is saved as a skill – from now on, the whole team benefits from it:
+Example: a developer finds that Claude returns better results for database queries when the expected data format is specified.
+That insight is saved as a skill, and from then on the whole team benefits:

-Such skills can be stored in tools like Claude Code as Custom Instructions, in Cursor as a .cursorrules file, or in a team wiki as a prompt library.
+Skills like this can live in tools such as Claude Code as custom instructions, in Cursor as a .cursorrules file, or in a team wiki as a prompt library.

 Three new advantages for your team